tc39/proposal-smart-pipelines/readme.md

 supported within pipeline bodies.
 When this occurs, topic references would be allowed within inner `do` expressions, along with arrow functions and `if` and `try` statements.
-[Additional Feature BP][] would extend this further, also supporting pipeline-body blocks that act nearly identically to `do` expressions.
+[Additional Feature BP][] would extend this further, also supporting pipeline-step blocks that act nearly identically to `do` expressions.

 ## Private class fields, class decorators, nullish coalescing, and optional chaining
 This proposal’s compatibility with these four proposals depends on its choice of